 And so a final word on choosing the right dog sitter

 Having your dog at your wedding is a dream-come-true for many dog owners.
-By finding a great dog sitter, the day can become even more enjoyable for humans and dogs alike.
+By planning ahead and taking time when choosing the right dog sitter, the day can become even more enjoyable for humans and dogs alike knowing your pet is being taken care of.
+A dog sitter can give you peace of mind and a worry free day!